anpin/ContextMenuContainer/README.md

 # Native Context Menu for .NET MAUI

 Add native context menus to any view in your .NET MAUI application.
-Supports all major platforms:
+Supports all major platforms: Windows, Android, iOS, macOS
-- Windows
-- Android
-- iOS
-- macOS

 ## Platform Preview